barry-ha/Audio_QSPI/audio American male/_README.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with these files.If not, see <https://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with these files.
+If not, see <https://www.gnu.org/licenses/>.